qbcubed3/CS-260-startup/README.md

 **Application Logic** - The survey is fully useable with selectable options and a slideable rank.
 This data is parsed and saved.
 I also added the logic to take the data and use it to create a graph with correct labels and values for the average happiness when they do certain activities.

+### Service Deliverable

+**Create an HTTP service using Node.js and Express** - Done

+**Frontend served up using Express static middleware** - Done, used express to communicate between the front end and the back end

+**Your frontend calls third party service endpoints** - Done, called a 3rd party web API that chooses a random joke and put them on each page.

+**Your backend provides service endpoints** - Done, created all the service endpoints that were necessary for my application and server to run

+**Your frontend calls your service endpoints** - Done, implemented and used each of my service endpoints in my frontend.